 Glazing is a technique oil painters use to create a transparent layer of paint that usually just contains a single pigment.
-It is applied over a dry layer of paint.
-A high proportion of medium is used to create a transparent effect.
+The layer of glaze is applied over a dry layer of paint.
+Use a high proportion of medium to create a transparent effect.

 It’s a technique that is used to alter the colours of a painting and increase luminosity.
 A glaze will give your painting depth and form, creating contrast in the colours and tones.

 Disclaimer: Fine Art Tutorials is a reader supported site.
 When you make purchases through links on this site, we may earn a small commission at no extra cost to you.

 Layers of single pigments are applied on top of one another, with each hardened, glossy film of oil sitting separately from the previous layer.
 The colour of each consecutive layer, therefore, alters those that have already been applied.

 Some artists use glazing in each layer of their painting, gradually altering the colours of a tonal underpainting.
 Others will use it in the later stages of a painting to change colours and contrast.